DataDog/documentation/content/en/real_user_monitoring/roku/_index.md

 If your project does not use `ROPM`, install the library manually by downloading the [Roku SDK][5] zip archive, and unzipping it in your project's root folder.

-Make sure you have a `roku_modules/datadogroku` subfolder in both the `components` and ` source` folders of your project.
+Make sure you have a `roku_modules/datadogroku` subfolder in both the `components` and `source` folders of your project.

 ### Specify application details in Datadog

 1. Navigate to [**UX Monitoring** > **RUM Applications** > **New Application**][2].
 2. Select **Roku** as the application type and enter an application name to generate a unique Datadog application ID and client token.
 3. To disable automatic user data collection for either client IP or geolocation data, uncheck the boxes for those settings.
-For more information, see [RUM Roku Data Collected][15].
+For more information, see [RUM Roku Data Collected][9].

    {{< img src="real_user_monitoring/roku/roku-new-application.png" alt="Create a RUM application for Roku in Datadog" style="width:90%;">}}